CanberraGrammar/codecadets-2018/two.md

 **You must end the ssh session with the exit command before attempting to log in again using the new password.**

 [http://overthewire.org/wargames/bandit/](http://overthewire.org/wargames/bandit/)

+Note: the remote server may feel a little laggy and unresponsive at times.